Environmental Economists

 ---|---|---|

-1 of the easiest ways to increase your salary as An Environmental Economist is to move to a higher paying state like IN.
-Right now, the highest paying states for Environmental Economists are IN, DC, VA, NY and TX.
+One of the easiest ways to increase your salary as an Environmental Economist is to move to a higher paying state like DC.
+Right now, the highest paying states for Environmental Economists are DC, NY, VA, OH and CA.

-However a higher pay at IN doesn’t guarantee that you will make more because the living expenses at IN might be 2x higher than where you are currently at now.
+However, a higher pay at DC doesn’t guarantee that you will make more because the living expenses at DC might be twice as high than where you are currently at now.

-3 other factors that can increase your salary as An Environmental Economist is the degree you hold, the industry you work in and lastly the company you work for (bigger companies like the Fortune 500 companies tend to pay more).
+Three other factors that can increase your salary as an Environmental Economist is the degree you hold, the industry you work in, and lastly the company you work for.

 Requirements

-We asked other Environmental Economists what degree they had when they got the job and most of them said they had a PhD followed by Master’s degree.
+We asked other Environmental Economists what degree they had when they got the job and most of them said they had a PhD followed by a Master’s Degree.

 Agricultural Economics |